It's Election Eve. Here's what you need to know before you vote.

 Key legislative initiative

 Sunset Invest in Kids voucher program - [Fact Sheet] The Invest in Kids Act created a school voucher program in the form of a tax credit scholarship scheme in 2017.
 The Act was to sunset after five years, but has already been extended for one year.
 More than three dozen local, state and national orgs have endorsed letting this program sunset as planned.
 If no new legislation is passed to amend the act, next school year will be the final year of the program with a sunset date for all provisions of Jan 1, 2025.
-(As such, there is not currently a particular bill connected to this.)
+(As such, there is more than one bill which may move that would implement a sunset or none at all.)
 Read more about our campaign to end it here.

 Other bills we support

-Racism Free Schools - SB90 [Fact Sheet] Requires school districts to create and implement a policy on race-related harassment and discrimination and classifies racial harassment as a civil rights violation.
+Racism Free Schools - SB 90/HB 2049 [Fact Sheet] Requires school districts to create and implement a policy on race-related harassment and discrimination and classifies racial harassment as a civil rights violation.
 Read more details about the bill content here.

 Voucher programs around the country—whether in the form of traditional vouchers, education savings accounts (ESAs),or tax credit scholarships—are supported by well funded and organized groups.
 These include: Americans for Prosperity (the Koch brothers’ 501c4), the American Legislative Education Council (ALEC), the American Federation for Children (Betsy DeVos’ 501c4), Moms for Liberty and the Heritage Foundation, among others.